Consumer Group Rebalancing

 Partitions Redistributed

-C1 now handles P0, P1, P2.
-C3 handles P3, P4, P5.
-Load is still balanced, though each does more work.
+C1 now handles P0, P1, P2 and C3 handles P3, P4, P5.
+Load is still balanced across the two survivors — 3 partitions each, so each does more work until the group scales back out.

 • Assignment strategies: Range, RoundRobin, Sticky